-Hi, I’m Jordan
+Hi, I’m Jordan.

-obsessed with monitoring my calorie intake.
-I dropped from 1,500 kcal per day to 1,000 kcal then 700 kcal and eventually 500 kcal, etc. I remember looking in the mirror to make sure my collar bones and spine were visible.
+When I was a young teen I was on the track and cross-country team and I’d run on my treadmill at home after school as well.
+I also became obsessed with monitoring my calorie intake.
+I dropped from 1,500 kcal per day to 1,000 kcal, then 700 kcal, 500 kcal, and kept dropping in an effort to lose weight.
+I remember looking in the mirror to make sure my collar bones and spine were visible.
 I would stand with my ankles together looking at the gap between my thighs and always be disappointed that it wasn’t bigger.
-I was obsessed with exercise and counting food intake (or the lack of it).
+I was obsessed with exercise and monitoring everything I ‘allowed’ myself to consume, which wasn’t much.
 I constantly struggled with my body image while being in strict denial that I had any sort of psychological problem.
-I had anorexia.

 When I got to high school I joined the ROTC.
-My coach on the team noticed my problem.
+My coach on the team noticed a problem.
 After a few training events he told me to record a food journal for a week.
 Once he saw my food journal he said,

-it could kill you.
+“With how little you’re eating and how much we’re exercising on this team, it could kill you.
 If you don’t start eating I am going to kick you off the team.”

-To this day I believe my coach saved my life.
+To this day I believe my ROTC coach saved my life.
 He noticed and addressed the problem tactfully, talked to me about it, and I ultimately started eating again.

-Even after getting out of that situation, the ramifications were significant.
-Even thinking about that relationship more than seven years later would trigger “seemingly” random panic attacks and bouts of hyperventilation.
-I would mentally shut down while re-living those moments.
-I subconsciously carried a “victim’s mindset” and I became afraid to walk to my car alone at night.
+Years later, I moved to Seattle to start a new life.
+Although I was on the path to healing, I continued to carry a lot of fear inside.
+I was afraid to walk to my car alone at night.
 I would tense-up if someone walked toward me on the sidewalk or approached me in public.
 I’d keep my eyes low and head down.
-Looking like an easy target, I began getting cat-called and harassed on a daily basis and even had to run from attempts at being physically assaulted.
+My fear made me look like an easy target, and as such I was cat-called and harassed on a daily basis and even had to run from attempts at being assaulted.

-After many years I had drastically improved my self-image and body-confidence.
-I recognized that health isn’t just a physical activity but also a mental one.
-Although I had learned balanced eating habits and trained regularly, there was obviously work that still needed to be done.
-I wanted to feel confident in my physical capabilities, my mental toughness and especially in my day to day life.
-I wanted to feel safe.
+It took awhile for me to piece everything together.
+After many years I had drastically improved my self-confidence and body-image.
+Fitness and yoga helped dramatically with it.
+However, I also recognized that health isn’t just a physical activity but also a mental and emotional one.
+Although I had repaired my relationship with food and trained in the gym regularly, there was obviously work that still needed to be done in my mind.

 It starts with us changing our mindset to gain the tools necessary to become the best we can be.

+My mission is to help others who are or have been in my shoes.
 I also want to help prevent others from ever putting on those shoes at all.